madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 ### Predict the Iris flower type :

 I've used the classic "Iris" dataset from the UCI ML repository.
 We will be predicting the type of [Iris](https://en.wikipedia.org/wiki/Iris_(plant)) based on many input parameters.
 The _predict class_ is binary: **"Iris-setosa"** or **"Iris-versicolor"**.

-I shall visualize the algorithm using the mathplotlib module for python.

 The dataset will be divided into _'test'_ and _'training'_ samples for **[cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))**.
 The training set will be used to 'teach' the algorithm about the dataset, ie. to build a model.
 The test set will be used for evaluation of the results.